 How an Austrian Songwriter Wrote a Kilometer of Music, Launched the Romantic Period, and Preserved the Traditions of Haydn, Mozart, and Beethoven

 The early nineteenth-century composer Franz Schubert was a transitional figure between the Classical and Romantic periods.
 He operated in the shadow of Beethoven and under the influence of art, poetry, and literature.
-Schubert’s output suggests that he was of two artistic minds: one that supported the ordered beauty of Classicism and another that supported the poetic drama of Romanticism.
+Schubert’s output suggests he was of two artistic minds: one that supported the ordered beauty of Classicism and another that supported the poetic drama of Romanticism.
 He was, therefore, both a musical conservative and a musical progressive.

 Schubert was born in Vienna, Austria in 1797, and he died there in 1828.
 He composed compulsively throughout his short life, completing over 1,500 musical pieces (“Franz Schubert; Music, para 1).